eDonnes124/Town-Of-Us-R/README.md

 Current modifications to the original:
  - Each individual neutral evil now has an option to end the game or keep playing.
+ - You can now choose the percentage chance the game will allow a repeat role under Mod Options.
+Set to 0 for no repeats, set to 100 for normal behavior.

 ![Roles](./Images/Roles.png)